jrhee63/security-portfolio/internship-log.md

-# Internship Log – Summer 2025 @ CACI
+# Development Log – Summer 2025 @ CACI

 Weekly breakdown of what I worked on, learned, and troubleshooted.